- Instructions for Form 4626 - Introductory Material

 Applicable Corporation

-An applicable corporation is, with respect to any tax year, any corporation (other than an S corporation, a RIC, or a REIT) that satisfies an average annual adjusted financial statement income test (the AFSI Test) for 1 or more tax years which are prior to such tax year and that end after December 31, 2021.
+An applicable corporation is, with respect to any tax year, any corporation (other than an S corporation, a RIC, or a REIT) that satisfies an average annual adjusted financial statement income test (the AFSI Test) for 1 or more tax years which are prior to the tax year and end after December 31, 2021.
 See section 59(k)(1)(A).
 Also, see the instructions for Part I—Applicable Corporation Determination.

 Adjusted Financial Statement Income (AFSI)